 As you can see, the price of key programmers varies greatly.
 There are two main factors: the number of vehicles supported and the range of programming functions.

 If you just want to make new keys for your own car, don’t pay for professional features you don’t need.
-A more affordable model will serve you just as well.
-However, for locksmiths and mechanics, a higher-end product like the SKP900 may be worth it in the long run.
-Best of luck picking the right key maker for your needs!
+A more affordable model like ICARSCANNER CK-100 will serve you just as well.

 The traditional key is the manual metal key that cars have used since their invention.
 Since there are no electronic components, they don’t require any coding.
 A copy can be made by cutting a blank to the correct shape to fit the lock and ignition.
 The blanks only cost about $3-$10.
 Some locksmiths will also charge for labor, but even so, it’s the cheapest option to replace.